 - FRFSE: fast-recovery fast spin-echo coronal oblique 3D respiratory triggered

-- HASTE: half-Fourier acquisition single shot turbo spin echo- Axial 2D breath hold sequence which provide superior images and can be performed in single breath hold (<20 sec) and a fat suppressed sequence
+- HASTE: half-Fourier acquisition single shot turbo spin echo-axial 2D breath hold sequence which provide superior images and can be performed in single breath hold (<20 s) and a fat-suppressed sequence

 - additional sequence which can be acquired to evaluate duct wall is fat suppressed T1 GRE sequence

-For optimum visualization of ducts, acquired images are reformatted in different planes using multiplanar reconstruction (MPR) and maximum intensity projection (MIP).
+For optimum visualisation of ducts, acquired images are reformatted in different planes using multiplanar reconstruction (MPR) and maximum intensity projection (MIP).